jewel/clearskies/protocol/database.md

 a term that just means an integer that starts with one, and increments by one each time the peer writes to the database.
-It is not necessary to increment a peer's clock when writing someone else's changes to the database, only changes that increment locally.
+It is not necessary to increment a peer's clock when writing someone else's changes to the database, only changes that originate locally.

+For clarity, the terms "client" and "server" will be used to describe the peer requesting the updates and responding with the updates, respectively.
+Note that in practice this will be happening simultaneously in both directions.

-When we connect, we ask for any new updates, using the highest known clock value for each peer:
+When a client connects, it asks the server for any new updates, using the highest known clock value for each peer in the club:

 ```json
 {